1988 Goodyear NASCAR 500: Qualifying

-The race was 280 laps of the 1.801 km (1.119 mi) quad-oval Thunderdome (though it was generally referred to as a Tri-oval).
-Neil Bonnett driving his Pontiac Grand Prix for his Winston Cup team RahMoc Enterprises, won the $10,000 Goodyear-Parkroyal Pole Shootout with a time of 28.829 ahead of Allison driving a Buick LeSabre and the fastest of the Aussies, Allan Grice driving an Oldsmobile Delta 88 with a time of 28.871 seconds.
+The race was 280 laps of the 1.801 km (1.119 mi) quad-oval Thunderdome (though it was generally referred to as a Tri-oval through its life).
+Neil Bonnett driving his 1987 model Pontiac Grand Prix for his Winston Cup team RahMoc Enterprises, won the $10,000 Goodyear-Parkroyal Pole Shootout with a time of 28.829 ahead of Allison who's Buick LeSabre ended up just 0.018 behind Bonnett, and the fastest of the Aussies, Allan Grice driving an Oldsmobile Delta 88 with a time of 28.871 seconds.
 Behind Grice, the highest placed Australian was Tasmanian speedway driver Robin Best who qualified 4th in his Chevrolet Monte Carlo.

+The only non-GM product in the top 10 was the Ford Thunderbird of former Motorcycle speedway rider turned stock car racer Sumner McKnight who qualified in 10th place.

 During Friday's qualifying session, Bonnett was the fastest qualifier with a time of 28.71 seconds.